-- 6. The provisions of this section do not apply to the transfer of stock of a public utility doing business in this state or to the transfer of the stock of an entity [holding] that holds a controlling interest in such a public utility, if a transfer of not more than 25 percent of the common stock of such a public utility or entity is proposed. - 7.
-As used in this section:
+6. The provisions of this section do not apply to the :

+- (a) The transfer of stock of a public utility doing business in this state or to the transfer of the stock of an entity [holding] that holds a controlling interest in such a public utility, if a transfer of not more than 25 percent of the common stock of such a public utility or entity is proposed. - (b) A proposed transaction involving a public utility doing business in this state providing telecommunication services or an entity that holds a controlling interest in such a public utility if, in the most recently completed calendar year, not more than 10 percent of the gross operating revenue of the public utility or the entity that holds a controlling interest in the public utility was derived from intrastate telecommunication services provided to retail customers in this state by the public utility. - 7.
+As used in this section: - (a) "Person" means:

-- (a) "Affiliate" means an entity that, directly or indirectly through one or more intermediaries, controls, is controlled by or is under common control with another entity. - (b) "Entity" means any person other than a natural person, including, without limitation, a public utility and an entity that holds a controlling interest in a public utility. - (c) "Person" means: - (1) A natural person; - (2) Any form of business or social organization and any other nongovernmental legal entity, including, without limitation, a corporation, partnership, association, trust or unincorporated organization; - (3) A government or an agency or instrumentality of a government, including, without limitation, this state or an agency or instrumentality of this state; and - (4) A political subdivision of this state or of any other government or an agency or instrumentality of a political subdivision of this state or of any other government. - (d) "Transaction" means a merger, acquisition or change in control described in subsection 1. - Sec.
-61. NRS 704.68964 is hereby amended to read as follows: - 704.68964 1.
+- (1) A natural person; - (2) Any form of business or social organization and any other nongovernmental legal entity, including, without limitation, a corporation, partnership, association, trust or unincorporated organization; - (3) A government or an agency or instrumentality of a government, including, without limitation, this state or an agency or instrumentality of this state; and - (4) A political subdivision of this state or of any other government or an agency or instrumentality of a political subdivision of this state or of any other government. - (b) "Transaction" means a merger, acquisition or change in control described in subsection 1. - Sec.
+55. NRS 704.68964 is hereby amended to read as follows: - 704.68964 1.
 An electing carrier may, pursuant to this section and in accordance with NRS 704.68976, exercise flexibility in the pricing of: - (a) Competitive services and discretionary services.
 The commission shall not specify a maximum rate for any competitive services or discretionary services of the electing carrier.
 The electing carrier shall, with regard to any competitive or discretionary service that it provides, set the price of that service above the price floor of the service. - (b) A package of services, which may include basic network services, competitive services, discretionary services and other essential services. - 2.
 Except as otherwise provided in this subsection, an electing carrier may, upon 30-days' notice to the commission in writing, exercise flexibility in the pricing of its services pursuant to subsection 1 and is exempt, with respect to the pricing of its services, from the provisions of NRS 704.100 and 704.110 and the regulations of the commission relating thereto.
-The notice must include a description in reasonable detail of: - (a) The characteristics of the services that will be subject to flexibility in pricing; - (b) The terms and conditions applicable to the services; - (c) The nature of any limitations on the duration or geographical availability of the services; - (d) The price or prices of the services or packages of services; and
+The notice must include a description in reasonable detail of: - (a) The characteristics of the services that will be subject to flexibility in pricing; - (b) The terms and conditions applicable to the services;

+- (c) The nature of any limitations on the duration or geographical availability of the services; - (d) The price or prices of the services or packages of services; and